 Same Futura-S fitted with a Tele-Evar 90mm f/5.6 lens and accessory viewfinder.

 Futura must have understood this was cumbersome, as on the Futura-S they introduced an updated lens mount which had an indent which would mate with a notch on the lens base of wide and telelenses, which were all redesigned.
 The result was that when one turned the focussing helicoid, the helicoid internal to the lens would turn by an equal amount, so that the lens would extend even more (in case of the telelenses).
 The lenses are recognisable by a ring at the base of the lens which allowed screwing it onto the lens mount whilst keeping it in a fixed position.
 It required a complete redesign of the focussing helicoid of the lenses, as the early style lenses were focussed turning counter-clockwise and it took a close to a full rotation to go from infinity to the closest focus distance, whereas on the later RF-coupled version the rotation needed to be clockwise and had a much shorter turn.
 The RF coupled versions of the lenses lack a focus scale as well as depth of field indicators.
 The two lens systems are not really interchangeable; the RF coupled lenses will fit on older Futura models, but cannot be properly focussed.
 I am not sure why Futura did not have a focussing scale on the latter version for backwards compatibility.
-Furthermore, I assume the old style lenses could in principle still be used on the Futura-S, but would of course needed to be focussed manually.
-Note that to be used on the Futura-P (with its 45mm focus mount) a small spacer needed to be added to avoid focus errors.
+Furthermore, the old style lenses cannot be used properly on the Futura-S, they cannot be focussed to infinity as the rear mount is slightly too wide for the insert in the Futura-S mount unsed for rangefinder coupling.
+Note that for the wide and tele-lenses to be used on the Futura-P (with its 45mm focus mount), a small spacer needed to be added to avoid focus errors.

 Comparison of early style lens without RF coupling (a 75mm f/3.8 Tele-Futar) on the left and a later RF-coupled lens (a 90mm f/5.6 Tele-Evar).
 Note the early lens had distance indicators, as its focus needs to be adjusted manually, whereas the late lens did not, as its focus was coupled to that of the focussing mount.
 Other than by the lack of a focus scale, late lenses can be recognised by the ring near the bottom used to secure the lens onto the lens mount.